Find a Job You Really Want In

 Applying for jobs online can be a daunting process, regardless of whether you’ve done so before.

-Deciding how often to respond to listings, which ones are worth your time, and exactly how much time it’s worth spending on each individual application can take a lot of research and planning — not to mention how discouraging it can feel when the length of your application process moves from days to weeks, to even months at a time.
+Deciding how often to respond to job listings, which ones are worth your time, and exactly how much time it’s worth spending on each individual application can take a lot of research and planning.

 It’s tougher some days than others, to be sure, but you should try to apply to at least one job posting per day — and remember that if nothing looks relevant to your experience, it’s okay to go a day or two without applying somewhere.